-- ▶ Include the purpose of The Successful Club Series. - Explain why "Finding New Members for Your Club" is important for a Toastmasters club, stating the purpose and one or more objectives of your presentation. - Incorporate some background about yourself. - Read When You're the Introducer (Item 1167E) for further details on giving a proper introduction. - Give your finished introduction to the person who will be introducing you.
+- ▶ Include the purpose of The Successful Club Series. - ▶ Explain why "Keeping the Commitment" is important for a Toastmasters club, stating the purpose and one or more objectives of your presentation. - Incorporate some background about yourself. - ▶ Read When You're the Introducer (Item 1167E) for further details on giving a proper introduction. - Give your finished introduction to the person who will be introducing you.